kubevela/kubevela/docs/en/concepts.md

 ## Building the Abstraction

-Unlike most of the higher level abstractions, the `Application` resource in KubeVela is a LEGO-style object and does not even have fixed schema.
+The `Application` resource in KubeVela is a LEGO-style object and does not even have fixed schema.
 Instead, it is composed by building blocks (app components and traits etc.) that allow you to on-board platform capabilities to this application definition via your own abstractions.

 The building blocks to abstraction and model platform capabilities named `ComponentDefinition` and `TraitDefinition`.